Ludisia discolor

 What traditional systems uses this plant?

-This plant, known as the jewel orchid, was historically utilized in various Southeast Asian traditional medicine systems to treat ailments such as skin infections and digestive issues.
+This plant, known as the jewel orchid, was historically utilized in Southeast Asian traditional medicine to treat various ailments including skin conditions and digestive issues.

 What are the pharmacological activities of Ludisia discolor?